RodneyShag/Recording/readme.md

     - Rhythm guitar
     - Rhythm keyboards
     - Background vocals (especially if more than 1)
+    - Drum toms (optional)
+    - Sound effects can be sprinkled through the panning field, filling in empty spaces.
 - __Don't pan 100% left or right__.
 It sounds unnatural, especially on headphones.
-In real life, a sound to your left still gets heard by your right ear (a little bit later in time after your left ear)
+In real life, a sound to your left still gets heard by your right ear (about 1 millisecond later after your left ear)
 - __Create left-right balance__.
 If panning an instrument left, pan another instrument right.
 Look at volume meters to ensure balance.
 Can pan rhythm guitar left, and keyboard pads right.
 - __Creative panning__
   - __Instrument panned one side, reverb (or delay) panned opposite side__ - can be used on guitars & pianos.
   - __Dynamically pan the reverb__ - Have guitar & reverb panned to same side, then move the reverb slowly from 1 side to another.
 The listener might feel that something is happening in the sound field but might not know exactly what it is.
+  - __Use ping-pong delay__ to give the delay stereo movement

 # Cool Tricks